stucco/docs/docs/arch-v1.md

 ### Description

-The document store contains the raw documents.
-The backend is implemented in Riak, but the document-service API abstracts that.
+The [document-service](https://github.com/stucco/document-service) stores and makes available the raw documents.
+The backend storage for the document service is implemented in [Riak](http://basho.com/riak/).

 ### Commands